nestauk/asf_core_data/README.md

 ### Procesing MCS and merging with EPC <a name="mcs_epc_merging"></a>

+Note that EPC processing pipeline should always ran first, so that the merged datasets between EPC and MCS contain the most up-to-date EPC data.

 **asf_core_data/pipeline/mcs** contains functions for processing the raw MCS data and joining it with EPC data.
 In particular, running **generate_mcs_data.py** will process and save four different datasets to S3 (to `/outputs/MCS/`):

 1. Cleaned MCS installation data, with one row for each **installation**, e.g. `mcs_installations_220713.csv`